Dual Affine Quantum Groups

 then in (5.3) the right-hand-side vanishes again (this time because, in this case, one of the factors in the lower line is zero).
-Thus the upshot is that $ \gerFrh $ kills almost all the summands in the series expansion of any element of $ \gerUepsilonMh{M} $, which completely solves our problem. $ \square $ \enddemo
+So the upshot is that $ \gerFrh $ kills almost all the summands in the series expansion of any element of $ \gerUepsilonMh{M} $, which solves our problem. $ \square $ \enddemo

 7pt

 \proclaim{Corollary 6.8} The images of imaginary root vectors under the quantum Frobenius morphisms $ \, \gerFrh : \gerUepsilonMh{M} \llongtwoheadrightarrow \gerUunoMh{M} \, $ and $ \, \gerFrg : \gerUepsilonMg{M} \llongtwoheadrightarrow \gerUunoMg{M} \, $ are given by (for all $ \, (r \delta,i) \in \phitildepim \, $)